cronn/diff-to-html/README.md

 # cronn diff-to-html #

-Shows diffs in a convenient html page.
+Displays diffs in a convenient html page.

 * Useful when dealing with large validation text files or directory structures in automated builds, e.g. on Jenkins.
 * Collapsible diff sections for each file make the result easy to read when comparing directories